-b. shaping various indirect linkages of people to class structures.
+b. shaping various indirect linkages of people to class structures: mediated class locations.
 Critical example = the way people are linked to class structures via family and kinship relations.
+This is the heart of of the debate with John Goldthorpe over the class location of married women in the labor force.
+(See the adendum to the lecture for a summarty of this discussion)